 Insider’s Tip: Browse the menu at Peumayen Ancestral Food, a truly Chilean cuisine with a contemporary twist.

-There are several restaurants on site meaning you can try some of the local cuisine from the market floor while listening to the fishmongers shout out their specials.
+There are several restaurants on site meaning you can try some of the local cuisines from the market floor while listening to the fishmongers shout out their specials.
 No holiday to Santiago should miss this vibrant area of the city!

 Walking distance from the convention centre, the InterContinental Hotel offers a large range of meeting rooms to suit all businesses needs.